kiritokatklian/Music-Bar/README.md

 2. Drag the application to your Applications folder.
 3. You are (hopefully) done.
 If you cannot open the application, please follow [these](https://support.apple.com/kb/PH25088?locale=en_US) instructions.

+## Requirements
+Music Bar is currently supported on macOS 10.14 (Mojave) and higher.

 ## Contributing

 Pull requests are welcomed.